II. Indications

 4. Kirchhof (2020) N Engl J Med 383(14): 1305-16 [PubMed]

 XII.
-Management: Rate Control Agent Selection
+Management: Chronic Rate Control Agent Selection

-1. Beta Blockers (e.g. Metoprolol) are typically most effective oral agents for rate control
+1. Beta Blockers (e.g. Metoprolol) are typically most effective ORAL agents for rate control

 1. Contrast with Diltiazem IV, which is typically more effective than IV Beta Blockers